 Not all platforms are completely secure

-Before you sign up for a text therapy service, make sure it’s private and secure.
+Before you sign up for a text therapy service, make sure it’s private and secure and verify the therapist’s credentials.
 Even well-protected web applications can sometimes face security breaches or data leaks, so this is an important risk to consider.

 The app you choose should at least offer a baseline level of privacy: compliance with HIPAA (the Health Insurance Portability and Accountability Act) and identity verification (both your identity and that of your therapist).